What are cryptocurrency exchanges? How do they work? What exchanges are out and how can I use them profitably?

 The Only Reasons to Keep Funds on Cryptocurrency Exchanges

-Cryptocurrency traders take advantage of the constant up and down movement of the market on cryptocurrency exchanges.
+Cryptocurrency traders take advantage of the market’s constant up-and-down movement on cryptocurrency exchanges.

 As a result, they need to keep their funds on the exchanges ready to catch profitable signals.
 Many people do this for a living.

-More so, if you are looking to buy or sell a cryptocurrency you may require the services of these exchanges, you the coins you want to trade have to first be sent to an exchange and converted to another crypto or you simply by with your visa or MasterCard.
+More so, if you are looking to buy or sell a cryptocurrency, you may require the services of these exchanges.
+The coins you want to trade must first be sent to an exchange and converted to another crypto, or you can buy with your visa or MasterCard.

-However, after this one-off transaction, you should transfer the funds to a safe wallet that you control the private key.
+However, after this one-off transaction, you should transfer the funds to a safe wallet that controls the private key.

 Most cryptocurrency exchanges now offer staking services, where you deposit your crypto on their platform and earn passive staking rewards.

-As long as your coins remain with them you don’t own it –and again you’re at the mercy of the exchange.
-If they get hacked or decide to call it quit and walk away, your money is gone.
+As long as your coins remain with them, you don’t own them –and again, you’re at the mercy of the exchange.
+If they get hacked or decide to call it quits and walk away, your money is gone.

 Summary of What Are Cryptocurrency Exchanges